Ashleigh Lutz-Nelson

 Charleen Gavette

-Charleen Gavette serves as the Conservation and Education Program Manager, responsible for day-to-day oversight of the Conservancy’s field programs, capacity-building, and reporting.
+Charleen Gavette serves in a consultatory capacity as the Conservation and Education Program Manager, responsible for day-to-day oversight of the Conservancy’s field programs, capacity-building, and reporting.
 Charleen has been a long-time Conservancy volunteer, assisting with GIS modeling of potential snow leopard habitat and migratory corridors and creating maps for presentations.
 She has also been a key volunteer in our “Land of the Snow Leopard” project, attending workshops in Mongolia and Kyrgyzstan and leading the development of special computer apps.
 She will continue these activities as a Conservancy staffer.

 Charleen was a Registered Nurse when she worked in the UCSF Medical Center’s Neurosurgical Intensive Care Unit.
 Her second career as a specialist in Geographic Information Systems (GIS) led her to the US National Oceanic and Atmospheric Administration’s National Marine Fisheries Service.
 For the past 15 years, the focus of her work has been on endangered and threatened salmon and steelhead.